-Benefits of Using an 80% Lower
+Benefits of Using an 80 Percent Lower

-- 100% compatible with all AR-15 parts
+- 100% compatible with retail AR parts

-- Limited Lifetime Warranty
+- Limited Lifetime Warranty against defects and workmanship

-- Proudly made in the USA
+- Proudly made, coated, and engraved in the USA

-No FFL is required
+No FFL is required under federal law

 To finish your receiver blank, you'll need an 80% lower jig.
 The jig functions like a miniature work station and requires either a drill press or router.
 The jig sets up and orients the lower receiver for you.
 It also measures everything and it shows you where you need to drill holes and machine raw metal.
-Learn the four most common ways to complete an 80% lower.

-- 80 lower jig
+- 80% jig

 - Drill bits (included with jig)